 Understanding How it Works

 To understand why cataract surgery is possible after you have had LASIK surgery, it is helpful to know some basics about the eye.
 LASIK surgery is performed on the cornea — the dome-shaped transparent tissue at the front of the eye.
 Think of the cornea as your eye’s front window.
-During LASIK surgery in Lansing, Dr. Rosenbaum uses a laser to reshape the cornea so it will bend, or refract, light rays to focus more precisely on your retina — the light-sensitive membrane on the back inside wall of your eyeball — rather than at some point beyond or in front of your retina.
+During LASIK surgery in Lansing, Our Doctors uses a laser to reshape the cornea so it will bend, or refract, light rays to focus more precisely on your retina — the light-sensitive membrane on the back inside wall of your eyeball — rather than at some point beyond or in front of your retina.
 The result is clearer vision.

 Cataract surgery, on the other hand, is performed on the natural lens inside your eye.
 The lens, where a cataract forms, is positioned just behind the colored part of your eye, called the iris.
 The lens focuses light that passes into your eye, producing clear, sharp images on the retina.
 Normally, the eye’s lens is transparent and clear.
 When the lens becomes cloudy, it is called a cataract.
 Cataract surgery involves removing the clouded lens and replacing it with a plastic lens implant.
 The replacement lens sits in the same place as your natural lens and becomes part of your eye.

 The artificial lens placed during cataract surgery is designed to provide vision correction to replace eyeglasses as well as the removed cataract.
 For people who have not had LASIK or other types of corneal refractive surgery, vision correction with cataract surgery is usually straightforward, and the outcome is quite predictable.
-In Lansing, Dr. Rosenbaum takes measurements of the eye before surgery to help determine the correct lens power to implant.
+In Lansing, Our Doctors takes measurements of the eye before surgery to help determine the correct lens power to implant.
 After cataract surgery, many people have clear distance vision without glasses, although most still need glasses for close-up work or reading.

 For people who have had LASIK surgery, providing the appropriate lens implant for cataract surgery takes additional calculations to determine the correct lens power.
-In addition to taking measurements of the eye, Dr. Rosenbaum also needs an accurate record of your prescription before and after LASIK surgery, as well as an accurate measurement of the curvature of your cornea before LASIK.
+In addition to taking measurements of the eye, Our Doctors also needs an accurate record of your prescription before and after LASIK surgery, as well as an accurate measurement of the curvature of your cornea before LASIK.
 The records from your LASIK surgery should contain this information.

 To schedule an eye examination, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com, and discuss your options for optimal vision.